-- L. Developments from the NYOAG's Investigation Reveal Exxon's Efforts to Conceal Critical Information Concerning the Company's Fraud - 239.
-Recent events related to the NYOAG's investigation of Exxon reveal troubling facts regarding Exxon's knowing concealment of critical evidence concerning communications involving the Company's high-level executives and Board members.
+- 251. Following the reserve de-bookings and asset impairments disclosed in early 2017, Exxon's credit rating has continued to decline.
+On May 24, 2017, S&P Global Ratings issued a negative outlook on Exxon as a result of its debt, citing "higher-than-previously expected leverage" and indicating a "potential for a downgrade" without improvement. - L. Developments from the NYOAG's Investigation Reveal Exxon's Efforts to Conceal Critical Information Concerning the Company's Fraud - 252.
+Events related to the NYOAG's investigation of Exxon reveal troubling facts regarding Exxon's knowing concealment of critical evidence concerning communications involving the Company's high-level executives and Board members.
 In particular, Exxon's knowing failure to preserve, and its subsequent destruction of, evidence relevant to both the NYOAG investigation and this case raises serious concerns about the Company's conduct.
-As further detailed below, Exxon's deliberate actions have led to the destruction of critical evidence from Exxon's top executives, including Defendant Tillerson, concerning, among other things, climate change risk-management issues subjects that are inextricably tied to the allegations herein concerning Defendants' purported use of a GHG "carbon proxy" cost in connection with Exxon's reserve investment and valuation processes. - 240.
-On March 13, 2017, the NYOAG submitted a letter (the "March 13, 2017 Letter") to the Honorable Barry Ostrager of the Supreme Court for New York County (the "New York Court"), revealing that Defendant Tillerson used an alias email account, Wayne.Tracker@ExxonMobil.com ("Wayne Tracker"), to discuss sensitive "risk-management issues related to climate change" and other matters relevant to Exxon's reserve asset valuation processes.
-Defendant Tillerson used the pseudonym Wayne Tracker account "from at least 2008 through 2015" to discuss these secretive matters with Exxon's senior management. - 241.
+As further detailed below, Exxon's deliberate actions have led to the destruction of critical evidence from Exxon's top executives, including Defendant Tillerson, concerning, among other things, climate change risk-management issues - subjects that are inextricably tied to the allegations herein - concerning Defendants' purported use of a GHG "carbon proxy" cost in connection with Exxon's reserve investment and valuation processes.

+- 253. On March 13, 2017, the NYOAG submitted a letter (the "March 13, 2017 Letter") to the Honorable Barry Ostrager of the Supreme Court for New York County (the "New York Court"), revealing that Defendant Tillerson used alias an email account, Wayne.Tracker@ExxonMobil.com ("Wayne Tracker"), to discuss sensitive "risk-management issues related to climate change" and other matters relevant to Exxon's reserve asset valuation processes.
+Defendant Tillerson used the pseudonym Wayne Tracker account "from at least 2008 through 2015" to discuss these secretive matters with Exxon's senior management. - 254.
 Among other things, the NYOAG's March 13, 2017 Letter revealed that "neither Exxon nor its counsel have ever disclosed that this separate email account was a vehicle for Mr. Tillerson's relevant communications at Exxon, and no documents appear to have been collected from this email account, which also does not appear on Exxon's list of preserved custodial sources for its privilege logs."
-In fact, the very existence of the Wayne Tracker emails was only revealed though an "incidental production of approximately 60 documents" that were produced from other custodians' files.
-40

-242. The March 13, 2017 Letter explained the importance of relevant documents related to Defendant Tillerson and other members of Exxon's management:
+In fact, the very existence of the Wayne Tracker emails was only revealed though an "incidental production of approximately 60 documents" that were produced from other custodians' files.31 - 255.
+The March 13, 2017 Letter explained the importance of relevant documents related to Defendant Tillerson and other members of Exxon's management: